 - Check that the thermometer is on.

-- Hold your arm, or your child’s arm, close against the body so the thermometer stays in place.
+- Have the child put their arm down, close against the body so the thermometer stays in place.

-- Remove the thermometer from the armpit and read the temperature.
+- Remove the thermometer from their armpit and read the temperature.

 - Clean the thermometer and store for its next use.

 When taking axillary temperature, it can be useful to compare it to ear, oral, and rectal temperature readings, which are more precise.

 Use the following chart to find the ear, oral, or rectal reading that corresponds to the axillary reading.

 |101.2–102°F (38.4–38.9°C)||101.6–102.4°F (38.7–39.1°C)||102.5–103.5°F (39.2–39.7°C)|